 You’ll want accurate measurements so you know how many pieces you can fit in your space.
 At this stage, you’ll also want to consider the mounting hardware you require depending on whether you are fixing the pegboard to plasterboard, timber or masonry.

 Next, you’ll need to consider the kinds of items you want to hang and store.
-Lay them out on some empty floor space, make some rough measurements to help you when purchasing the pegboard.
+Lay them out on some empty floor space, and make some rough measurements to help you when purchasing the pegboard.

 The next step is to choose the right hooks and trays to suit your needs.
 One of the great things about our pegboard system is we also supply an extensive range of hooks and trays designed specifically for it.
 Simply visit the pegboard hooks section under storage on our website or click this link to check them out.
 Want some inspiration?
 Click to enlarge the images below of some common scenarios.

 Our large pegboards come in three sizes to fit perfectly on your wall or onto the side of our shelving range.
-Each pegboard comes with an internal thread and hardware is provided for mounting onto our shelves.
+Each pegboard comes with an internal thread, and hardware is provided for mounting onto our shelves.
 The pegboards also come with both horizontal and vertical keyholes for more versatility and to suit any space.

 The below measurements indicate which pegboard is suitable for which shelving: